wusize/CLIPSelf/README.md

 ```

-### Models
+### Training and Testing
-We provide the scripts to train CLIPSelf and RegionCLIP under `scripts`, they are summarized as follows:
+We provide the scripts to train CLIPSelf and RegionCLIP under [scripts/](scripts), they are summarized as follows:

 |  #  |       Model       |   Method   | Proposals | Training Data |                                Script                                | Checkpoint |
 |:---:|:-----------------:|:----------:|:---------:|:-------------:|:--------------------------------------------------------------------:|:----------:|